simonmichael/hledger_site/src/currency-conversion.md

 hledger calls these "[transaction prices](hledger.html#transaction-prices)".
 They can also be used [generate market prices](hledger.html#--infer-market-price-market-prices-from-transactions) for value reports.
-This is probably the most widely used style for conversion entries.
+This is probably the most frequently used style among hledger users.

 ## Fully balanced conversion